Canada's Rogers extends Shaw deal deadline, flags hit from outage

 Register now for FREE unlimited access to Reuters.com

-July 27 (Reuters) - Rogers Communications Inc (RCIb.TO), delayed the deadline for its C$20 billion ($15.56 billion) buyout of rival Shaw Communications and said it would take a hit due to an outage that impacted millions of customers earlier this month.
+July 27 (Reuters) - Rogers Communications Inc (RCIb.TO), extended the deadline to close its C$20 billion ($15.6 billion) buyout of rival Shaw Communications (SJRb.TO) to December and said it would take a hit due to an outage that impacted millions of customers earlier this month.

-The purchase of Shaw (SJRb.TO) has been in the crosshairs of Canada's antitrust agency, which said last week it needs more time to examine the concession offered to allay competition concerns over the deal. read more
+The company will look at bank financing or raise funds through capital markets to fund the deal if the closure extends beyond Dec.
+31 as it has a mandatory redemption provision on its senior notes worth C$12.01 billion plus accrued interest if the transaction does not close by end of December.

-Rogers said on Wednesday it has extended the deal deadline to Dec.
-31, with an option to delay to end-January.
+William Densmore, senior director, Corporates at Fitch Ratings said every 1% increase in the average cost of the new newly issued debt due to refinancing would add around C$130 million in interest cost.

 Register now for FREE unlimited access to Reuters.com